KushalGH/100-days-of-code/log.md

 >> 16. ML
 >> 17. IOT

+### Day 28: OCTOBER 3, 2018
+***Today's Progress*** NODEJS Webservices integration with Private Blockchain.
+Would be exploring the same for next few days.

 ### Day 26 - 27: September 29 - 30, 2018
 **Today's Progress**: What an amazing experience.
 Last two days, building my private blockchain using #nodeJS @LevelDB **Thoughts:** It feels great when u actually code for 2 days continuously and gets a great product